ansible/awx/docs/credential_plugins.md

 ==================

-By default, sensitive credential values (such as SSH passwords, SSH private keys, API tokens for cloud services) in AWX are encrypted with a symmetric encryption cipher utilizing AES-256 in CBC mode alongside a SHA-256 HMAC and stored in the AWX database.
+By default, sensitive credential values (such as SSH passwords, SSH private keys, API tokens for cloud services) in AWX are stored in the AWX database after being encrypted with a symmetric encryption cipher utilizing AES-256 in CBC mode alongside a SHA-256 HMAC.

 Alternatively, AWX supports retrieving secret values from third-party secret management systems, such as HashiCorp Vault and Microsoft Azure Key Vault.